 And don’t even get me started on deforestation – how do you improve the situation of farmers in seven months when 96 per cent of all trees have been cut in the country and the fertile top soil is washing into the sea before your very eyes?

 A task for years, not months

 What you can do in seven months is you can try to do the best you can.
 You can provide potable water, latrines, shelter and give people the basic necessities to survive.
 In a year, even in two years, you can only treat symptoms.

 Treating these symptoms is important.
-However, there seems to be the bizarre expectation that it should be possible to change the future of nine million Haitians within a couple of months, when realistically I think that you will start to see improvements after five and real changes after 10 or 15 years – and that is in a best case scenario without civil unrest or new natural disasters. (“Tales from the Hood” has an excellent post about how aid is complicated and expensive.)
+However, there seems to be the bizarre expectation that it should be possible to change the future of nine million Haitians within a couple of months, when realistically I think that you will start to see improvements after five and real changes after 10 or 15 years – and that is in a best case scenario without civil unrest or new natural disasters.

 To make real changes, you need to change structures, which requires the political will and ability to make those changes.
 Think about it: how long it takes in your country before a new law has been passed or new regulations have been adopted?
 Why should it be any faster in a country where a quarter of the civil servants are dead, most ministries destroyed and where most people who have an education have left the country?